jupyter/docker-stacks/docs/using/running.md

 This command pulls the `quay.io/jupyter/r-notebook` image tagged `2023-11-17` from Quay.io if it is not already present on the local host.
 It then starts a container running a Jupyter Server with the JupyterLab frontend and exposes the server on host port 10000.
-The server logs appear in the terminal and include a URL to the server, but with the internal container port (8888) instead of the correct host port (10000).
+The server logs appear in the terminal and include a URL to the server but with the internal container port (8888) instead of the correct host port (10000).

 ```bash
 podman run -it --rm -p 10000:8888 \